SarahEsmail555/Course-Registration-System/README.md

 The username and password are temporarily stored and compared within the Java program.

+## 🎯 Project Goal

+The main goal of this project is to provide a simple graphical course registration system that allows students to log in, browse different course levels, select courses, and manage their selected courses easily.

 cal course registration system that allows students to log in, browse different course levels, select courses, and manage their selected courses easily.